consuegs/H2aa_2mu2tau_PhDthesis/README.md

 ./HTC_qsub_all.sh
 ```

-After the jobs are submitted directories called `FileListName_files` arecreated.
+After the jobs are submitted directories called `FileListName_files` are created.
 In each of these directories there will be the following set of files:
 * `FileListName_$JobNumber` - File containing paths to ntuples stored at TIER-2 DESY
 * `FileListName_$JobNumber.root` - the output root file which contains a set of trees corresponding to the signal region (SR) and Control regions (CRs) filled with the information of relevant variables used for the MVA discrimination
 * `FileListName_$JobNumber.error` - a file that contains information on whether the executable ran with no fatal errors